learn-co-students/careers-resume-work-experience-v-000/README.md

 ## Next Steps

-Now is the time to start putting the peices together.
+Now is the time to start putting the pieces together.
 Remember the [resume template](https://docs.google.com/presentation/d/1qrBtyM3HJPZa3S4Xa4lVcCZRKjXGtABDVJFp5f9q998/edit#slide=id.p) you made a copy of earlier?
 Take a stab at your first draft.
 Complete the technical, work, and education experience sections to the best of your ability.

 In a future meeting with your coach, you will spend time reviewing your resume line-by-line to ensure it represents you in the best possible light and demonstrates the value you've added to your past experiences.
 You'll be assigned a coach once you're through ~75% of the full stack web track.
 If you don't have a coach now, just keep learning to code and we'll get you set up with one when we feel you're ready to focus on career preparation in addition to the technical curriculum.